opensafely-core/backend-server/jobrunner/playbook.md

 This will let you choose a job's output to tail from all currently running jobs.

-Supply a string argument to filter to just job names matching that string.
+Supply a string argument to filter to just job IDs matching that string.
 If there is only one match it will automatically select that job.